 The Original Blueprint

 So what did the original organization structure look like?
 The apostles created a blueprint for the church, and set them in motion by assigning leaders to oversee their basic conformity and adherence to sound teachings (1 Cor 4:14-17, Titus 1:5, 1 Cor 11:6).
 It’s obvious that each church was not a simple cookie-cutter mold, though, and eventually took on their own personalities as they matured.
 Some churches even had different sets of giftings (Acts 13:1).
 While they adhered to the same basic teachings and way of life, the letters to the churches in John’s Apocalypse makes it clear that each church had their own issues.
 Much less formal, the original church was far from an establishment, and in fact could cease to exist should its members all disappear.
 The apostles knew that God’s new temple was no longer made of stone, but rather inside the believers themselves (2 Cor 6:16).
-Paul’s letter to the Ephesians describes the church as the body of Christ; should God’s people depart, the body (his church) could theoretically also disappear, forcing God to have to raise up stones to worship him.
+Paul’s letter to the Ephesians describes the church as the body of Christ.
 In contrast, the church today as an entity can legally purge all of its members, and still exist on paper.
 Its executives can erase everything and go back to the drawing board without losing their corporate church status, bank account, or even their church building.
 But the church didn’t used to be an establishment.
 There was no tax status, physical building, or any property to be owned by “the church”.

 In short, God’s plan for the original church was concerned more with the heart and growth in Christ than in formal, corporate government.
 Isaiah made it clear that, since the beginning of time, God has been more interested in the state of the heart than orthodoxy: